 A dissolution of marriage takes place when both spouses petition the court to terminate their marriage.
-The parties to a dissolution must negotiate and agree upon all terms and conditions of how the marriage is terminated before filing the petition for dissolution of marriage.
+The parties to a dissolution must agree upon all terms and conditions of how the marriage is terminated before filing.
 Essentially the process begins in a total agreement between the spouses.

 A dissolution of marriage is typically faster and less expensive than a divorce.
 The legal proceedings related to dissolution are completed between 30 and 90 days after the filing of the petition.
 The time in court is not the only factor in how long a dissolution takes.
-Negotiations can take several months or just a few days depending on the circumstances of the marriage.
+Negotiation time can vary based on the circumstances of the marriage.
 The negotiation period often takes more time than the actual legal proceedings in a dissolution.

-All married couples who wish to terminate their marriage can obtain a dissolution as long as both parties reach an agreement on all issues.
-If you have children, then you can still obtain a dissolution as long as both parents agree on custody, parenting time, child support, and all other issues related to the children.
+If you have children, then you can still obtain a dissolution if both parents agree on custody, parenting time, child support, and all other related issues.

-There are advantages and strategic benefits to both dissolution and divorce.
-A dissolution is typically more amicable, quicker, and usually less expensive.
-Additionally, a dissolution allows both parties to have control over how their marriage is terminated.
-However, a divorce will allow for a more independent assessment of the realities of the marriage.
+There are advantages to both dissolution and divorce.
+A dissolution is typically more amicable and less expensive; however, a divorce will allow for an independent assessment by each party and their legal representation.

-If one party controls all of the finances, a divorce will allow for your divorce attorney to obtain all of the financial information to which your spouse is not allowing you access.
-Likewise, if your spouse is not allowing you to see the children as often as you would like, then a divorce will allow your divorce attorney to advocate for a judge or magistrate to correct the situation.
-Trolinger Law Offices, LLC has extensive experience representing clients through both dissolutions and divorces.
+If one party controls all the finances, a divorce will allow for your attorney to obtain all the financial information to which your spouse is not allowing you access.
+Likewise, if your spouse is not allowing you to see the children as often as you would like, then a divorce will allow your attorney to advocate for a judge or magistrate to correct the situation.

 Contact us today to schedule your consultation because we will provide you with all of the information, and together, we will determine which legal option and strategy best suits your needs and goals.